daniel-wrench/sf_gap_analysis/README.md

     1. In `src/params.py`, adjust `data_path_prefix`, depending on where you are storing the data, and likely `times_to_gap` as well

+    2. In `1_compute_sfs.py`, comment out matplotlib params section as indicated after library imports

     2. Set job resource requests in `1_compute_sfs.sh`:
+        - CORES: As many as possible
-        - Average of 20-40min/file: e.g. put on for 6 hours if running on 10 files/core
+        - TIME: 20-40min/file (e.g. put on for 6 hours if running on 10 files/core)
-        - Only ever need 2GB per core
+        - MEM: 2GB/core, regardless of # files
-        - If some jobs do time out, meaning some files remain unprocessed, we can limit the `data/raw` directory to those unprocessed files by moving them with `python move_matching_files.py`. *Maybe in future make this part of the slurm/python job*
+        - *If some jobs do time out, meaning some files remain unprocessed, we can limit the `data/raw` directory to those unprocessed files by moving them with `python move_matching_files.py`.
+Maybe in future make this part of the slurm/python job*
-        - Processed PSP and Wind files are between 32 (~400MB used in step 1) and 156MB (~300MB) each.
-For PSP, there are an average of 4 files/file

     2. **`sbatch 1_compute_sfs.sh`**